| |

 to run down public distribution systems for food has

-been evident across South Asia, even in countries like
+been evident across South Asia, even in countries

-the overall development strategy.
-This obviously has
+part of the overall development strategy.
+This obviously

-children in poor households get disproportionately deprived.
+and girl children in poor households get disproportionately

 Loss of livelihood is typically the key shock factor